 Candidates for admission to the master's program in speech-language pathology are required to hold a four-year bachelor's degree (or equivalent) from an accredited institution.
 An undergraduate degree in communication sciences and disorders is not a requirement.
 Qualified students from all backgrounds are encouraged to submit applications.

 The length of the program may vary depending on the undergraduate background of the student.
-For instance, if you have a bachelor's degree in another field, it will take five semesters to complete the program.
+For instance, if you have a bachelor's degree in another field, it will take six semesters to complete the program.
 The prerequisites are:

 Speech and Language Science